atlopes/calendar/DOCUMENTATION.md

 m.PC = CREATEOBJECT("PersianCalendar")

 ?
 "Today"
-? " - in the Gregorian calendar:", CALENDARDATEFORMAT(m.GC)
+? " - in the Gregorian calendar:", CalendarDateFormat(m.GC)
-? " - in the Hebrew calendar:", CALENDARDATEFORMAT(m.HC)
+? " - in the Hebrew calendar:", CalendarDateFormat(m.HC)
-? " - in the Islamic calendar:", CALENDARDATEFORMAT(m.IC)
+? " - in the Islamic calendar:", CalendarDateFormat(m.IC)
-? " - in the Persian calendar:", CALENDARDATEFORMAT(m.PC)
+? " - in the Persian calendar:", CalendarDateFormat(m.PC)

 FUNCTION CalendarDateFormat (Cal AS Calendar)